“I have a small business…so why does my insurance cost so much?”

 Say that Betty trips over a dolly inside your Mom-and-Pop hardware store and breaks her wrist.
 She turns to your General Liability policy to cover her medical bills.
 A few weeks later, her cast comes off and she’s none the worse for wear.

 A few decades ago, this scenario would be fairly plausible.
-Nowadays (the spring of 2020), Betty wouldn’t be satisfied with medical care alone.
-She would use her recovery time to contact a lawyer and file a lawsuit against you.
+Nowadays (the spring of 2020), Betty may not be satisfied with medical care alone.
+She might even use her recovery time to contact a lawyer and file a lawsuit against you.

 You now have to turn to that same General Liability policy to cover the cost of your own legal representative (not to mention any damages you might have to hand over to Betty if she wins).